exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 ### Making Copies

-Remeber that _names_ in python are just lables that reference an underlying object.
-This creats a few surprises when working with lists.
+Remember that _names_ in python are just labels that reference an underlying object.
+This creates a few surprises when working with lists.

 ```python
 >>> ex_list = ["Tony", "Natasha", "Thor", "Bruce"]